zchee/golang-wiki/Conferences.md

 ## Upcoming

 Please keep all items in chronological order.
-There is also a map of the confirmed 2019 conferences at [j.mp/goconmap](http://j.mp/goconmap)
+There is also a map of the confirmed 2019 conferences at [j.mp/goconmap](http://j.mp/goconmap).
+The map will be updated about once a week from the entries below.
+Errors in the map can be reported to van@golang.org.

 | Name |  Date | Location | Website |
 |-------|-----------|----------|------------|